haxtheweb/grav-plugin-webcomponents/README.md

 # Grav Webcomponents Plugin

 Webcomponents is a [Grav](http://github.com/getgrav/grav) plugin that can be used to get webcomponents integrated into your Grav site with ease.
-Simply drop your webcomponents into user/webcomponents (unpacked from node_modules).
+Simply drop your webcomponents into user/webcomponents (unpacked from bower_components if using a framework like Polymer).

 ## Installation